plenigo/plenigo.github.io/pages/sdks/java/includes/paywall.md

 A soft paywall(metered paywall)  provides significant access to free content as a means of encouraging users to subscribe for access to premium content.

-**Note: The first thing you have to do is enabling the paywall in the plenigo backend (Paywall-> Metered Settings).**
+**Note: The first thing you have to do is enabling the paywall in the Frisbii Media Backend (Paywall-> Metered Settings).**

 After you have done this you can continue with the following step.